 SCPA is the premier arts high school for the San Diego Unified School district.
 It is devoted to fostering excellence and interest in the arts.
 The audition process for entering SCPA at the high school level ensures that students enrolled are genuinely interested in the arts and have the passion and determination to make the most of the school’s unique training, encouragement, and support while balancing the demands of an academic and arts program.All prospective high school students are required to audition.
-You must complete an open enrollment application with enrollment options online, AND contact artistic director Richard Trujillo at firstname.lastname@example.org for audition time.
+Parents and/or students must complete an Open Enrollment application and sign up for an audition on the audition sign up page (the next tab).
+Please contact artistic director Richard Trujillo at firstname.lastname@example.org or at (619) 470-0555 ext.
+2211 if you have any additional questions.

-Middle school students do not audition but must complete and submit an enrollment options form to be considered for acceptance and will then be placed into a lottery system.
+Middle school students do not audition but must complete and submit an Open Enrollment application to be considered for acceptance and will then be placed into a lottery system.

 Preparing for the Audition